deleidos/prototype-20150626/README.md

 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/prototype_architecture-v1b.png)

-###Continuous Integration Stood Up
+###Continuous Integration
-Jenkins was stood up to poll the repository and configured to not only build and test the software frequently but also orchestrate the deployment of the Docker containers supporting the prototype to the provisioned EC2 instance.
+[Jenkins was stood up](https://jenkins.openfda.deleidos.com) to poll the repository and configured to not only build and test the software frequently but also orchestrate the deployment of the Docker containers supporting the prototype to the provisioned EC2 instance.
 View the "[Build Status](https://jenkins.openfda.deleidos.com/buildStatus/icon?job=prototype-20150626_master)".

 ###IaaS Provider
 Amazon Web Services was selected to be the deployment environment.